imarkoff/Marble-shell-theme/README.md

 > **Image:** [Network Abstract](https://4kwallpapers.com/abstract/network-abstract-background-blue-background-5k-8k-8270.html).
 >
 > **Config:** `sudo python install.py --gdm --blue --filled --gdm-image /path/to/image.jpg --gdm-blur=40 --gdm-darken=30`

-> [!NOTE]
-> This theme only supports GNOME Display Manager.
-Ubuntu Display Manager is currently not supported.

 > [!WARNING]
 > I am not responsible for any damage caused by the installation of the theme.
 If you have any problems, please open an issue.